If you want to get a pet to make your home look more lively, but you don’t want to take care of a big animal like cat or dog, go for a fish!

 - VueTech technology

-- LCD screen and dual thermal sensors providing temperature reading
+- LCD screen and dual thermal sensors providing temperature readings

 - Advanced safety guard for fish